boschresearch/the-atlas-benchmark/README.md

 git submodule update --init --recursive
 ```

-Please make sure to download the models for S-GAN.
-Once you cd in the folder sgan, run the following script:
+Please make sure to download the models for S-GAN using the following script:

 ```
+cd sgan
 bash scripts/download_models.sh
 ```